frousseu/WT_FIA_TreeDiv/README.md

 Shapefiles with climate divisions

 ### temperature_fig-3.csv

-Rates of tempetature change at the scale of climate divisions in the US, 1901-2015.
+Rates of temperature change at the scale of climate divisions in the US, 1901-2015.
 Data from NOAA (2016).

 ### tree_div.csv

 Data from Thomson et al. (2013).

 ### US_historical_deposition_rev.csv

 Data on nitrogen deposition is from Lamarque et al. (2013) and has been process into a shapefile by Simkin et al. (2016) and given to us by Samuel Simkin.

-### PCA data?

 ## Code